 Collaboration between healthcare providers, manufacturers, and sustainability experts is essential for developing scalable, practical solutions that protect both human health and the environment.

-Learn about SPC
+Learn more about SPC for healthcare settings.